On singular moduli that are S-units: SOME REMARKS ON SINGULAR S-UNITS

-Note that the result in Corollary \ref{main corollary} is a special effective case of Theorem 1.1 for $S$-units.
-As we already mentioned in the introduction, Herrero, Menares and Rivera-Letelier announced that, for every finite set of primes $S$, there are at most finitely many singular $S$-units.
-The details are not accessible so far.
-We then give here a much weaker statement than the one mentioned above, which however provides evidence for the stronger claim.
-The main ingredient of the proof, besides Theorem 1.1, is Deuring Theory.
+The result given by Corollary \ref{main corollary} is a special effective case of Theorem 1.1 for $S$-units.
+For $S$ taken to be the infinite set of primes congruent to $1$ mod $3$, the emptiness of the set of singular $S$-units is proved.
+On the other hand, for different collections of primes $S$ the set of singular $S$-units in general can be non-empty.
+For instance we already showed in the introduction that this is the case with the set $S=\{2,3\}$.
+However, since in general singular moduli are ``highly factorable" algebraic integers, one would expect that in general the set of singular $S$-units is finite \textit{for every finite set of primes} $S$.
+As we mentioned in the introduction Herrero, Menares and Rivera-Letelier announced a proof of the fact that, for every finite set of primes $S$, there are at most finitely many singular $S$-units.
+The first part of their work \cite{HMR} (the only one accessible at the time of writing) does not contain the details of the proof.
+We give here a much weaker statement than the one mentioned above, which however provides evidence for the stronger claim.
+Proposition \ref{Proposition} can be considered as a weak converse to Theorem \ref{Habbeger}.
+The main ingredient of the proof, besides Theorem 1.1, is the reduction theory for CM elliptic curves as described in Section 2.

 \begin{prop} Let $S=\{p_1,...,p_n\}$ be a finite set of rational primes.
-Then there exists a singular modulus that is not an $S$-unit. \end{prop}
+Then there exist infinitely many singular moduli of fundamental discriminant that are not $S$-units. \end{prop}

-\begin{remark} When $S$ does not contain $2$ the above result is clear.
-Indeed consider any fundamental discriminant $-D \equiv 0 \mod 4$: then $2$ ramifies inside $\Q(\sqrt{-D})$ and by Theorem \ref{Lang} it is a prime of supersingular reduction for any elliptic curve with complex multiplication by the ring of integers in $\Q(\sqrt{-D})$.
-Since $0$ is the only supersingular invariant modulo 2, we deduce that the singular moduli of discriminant $D$ cannot be $S$-units.
-Hence we can assume in the proof that $2 \in S$. \end{remark}